leodido/rn2md/README.md

 It expects release-note block rows to follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) format.

-Then, it extracts the `type` and creates different sections in the resulting markdown for different `type`s.
+Then, it extracts the `type` and creates different sections in the resulting markdown for different `type`.

 For example `new: ...` and `BREAKING CHANGE: ...` release-note rows populate the "Major Changes" section of the markdown.